kmhofmann/selene/docs/building.md

 **Selene** requires a compiler supporting C++17 and uses [CMake](https://cmake.org/) for building.

+See the [Dependencies](dependencies.md) page for more information on its required and optional dependencies.
+These need to be installed before attempting to build the respective parts.

 Follow the usual instructions for CMake projects on UNIX-like systems.
 First, clone the project and create a `build` directory (or use another name).